 - Change existing user information, such as passwords.

-- Edit the Dashboard.
+- Edit the dashboard.

-- Customize and delete sites.
+- Customize and delete the site.

 - Import and export content.